-Also, there are regions of elevated granular temperature, lower right in Fig. 10, at the blade's cutting edge and the front surface of the pile.
+Predicting the velocity field is a necessary but not sufficient functionality.
+It does not imply that the reduced-order model can propagate the system forward in time with similar accuracy.
+Velocity errors in the build up phase may lead to unphysical material distributions, in which case it is of little value that the model can predict stationary flows.
+Also, there are regions of elevated granular temperature in Fig. 10e, at the blade's cutting edge and the front surface of the pile.
 Since the particle velocities deviate from the mean flow in those regions, the model should not be able to predict them accurately.
 Therefore, we compare reduced-order DEM and resolved DEM simulations with identical blade trajectories, to evaluate the performance in propagating the system forwards in time.
-The reducedorder DEM is simulated with the same blade trajectory as previously, depicted in Fig. 13, but with the larger time-step 0.017 s.
+The reduced-order DEM is simulated with the same blade trajectory as previously, depicted in Fig. 13a, but with the larger time-step 0.017 s.
 Fig. 14 shows the two surfaces after a completed bulldozing cycle, and the difference between them.
-The surfaces has slots and side windrows of similar depth, height and width.
+The surfaces have slots and side windrows of similar depth, height and width.
 In the reduced DEM simulation, the resulting pile is not pushed as far to the end of the slot as in the resolved DEM simulation.
 This can be understood by that the particles have no inertia in the reduced-order model, and the predictor do not consider the vertical motion when the blade is lifted.
 Instead, the material simply stays still when the blade is stopped and lifted, and subsequently fall down in a pile when exiting the voxel field.